 New distribution channels rank among the top 10 business strategies for growth because they propel revenue growth without any product changes.
 Ecommerce businesses like Allbirds have increased revenue by also growing their brick-and-mortar presence.
 Whereas Allbirds was exclusively online in the beginning, they currently boast 29 real-world stores.

 Sometimes, one company’s identification of a new distribution channel can trigger a tsunami of change throughout the industry.
 Take Salesforce.
 They introduced the idea of cloud-based, subscription software in an industry dominated by large, expensive, complex enterprise software requiring an army of professional service reps to get it to work.

-5. Strategic partnerships
+7. Strategic partnerships

 Strategic partnerships with other brands can generate growth that otherwise wouldn’t be possible.
 For example, if you partner with a company that offers a product or service that complements yours, you get access to their audience, and vice-versa.
 You also receive referrals from your strategic partner and benefit from the goodwill built up around their brand.